irek02/ab-clone/README.md

-# AirbnbClone
+# Airbnb Clone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This is a project that demonstrates how to build your own version of a popular rental booking app using [Angular](angular.io) and [UIkit](getuikit.com).

 ## Development server